Wooden beams in a timber roof - some new, some blackened by fire.

 The Heritage at Risk Register tells communities about the condition of their local neighbourhood.
 It encourages people to become actively involved in looking after what is precious to them.
 It also reassures them that any public funding goes to the most needy and urgent cases.

 The Buildings at Risk project proved that the Register works.
-We published the first national Register of Buildings at Risk in 1998.
-We have now been tackling heritage at risk for more than 30 years, and over two-thirds of England's historic sites on the 1998 Register have since had their futures secured.
+We have now been tackling heritage at risk for more than 30 years.
+Around three quarters of the sites on the first national Buildings at Risk Register published in 1998 have since been removed from the Register.

 Regularly reviewing and updating our assessments of heritage assets allows us to pinpoint trends.
 We then explore why change is happening and how we can bring about more positive change in the future.